comchem/awesome-production-machine-learning/README.md

 * [Algorithmia](https://algorithmia.com/) - Cloud platform to build, deploy and serve machine learning models [(Video)](https://www.youtube.com/watch?v=qcsrPY0koyY)
 * [allegro ai Enterprise](https://allegro.ai/enterprise) - Automagical open-source ML & DL experiment manager and ML-Ops solution.
 * [Amazon SageMaker](https://aws.amazon.com/sagemaker/) - End-to-end machine learning development and deployment interface where you are able to build notebooks that use EC2 instances as backend, and then can host models exposed on an API
+* [Apheris](https://www.apheris.com/) - A platform for federated and privacy-preserving data science that lets you securely collaborate on AI with partners without sharing any data.
+* [Arize AI](https://arize.com/) - ML observability and automated model monitoring to help ML practitioners understand how their models perform in production, troubleshoot issues, and improve model performance.
+ML teams can upload offline (training or validation) baselines into an evaluation/inference store alongside online production data for model validation, drift detection, data quality checks, and model performance management.
 * [Backprop](https://backprop.co) - Serverless hosting of ML models.
 * [bigml](https://bigml.com/) - E2E machine learning platform.
+* [Censius](https://censius.ai/platform) - Censius is an AI Observability Platform that assists enterprises in continuously monitoring, analyzing, and explaining their production models.
+It combines monitoring, accountability, and explainability into one Observability Platform.
 * [cnvrg.io](https://cnvrg.io) - An end-to-end platform to manage, build and automate machine learning
 * [Comet.ml](http://comet.ml) - Machine learning experiment management.
 Free for open source and students [(Video)](https://www.youtube.com/watch?v=xaybRkapeNE)
 * [Cubonacci](https://cubonacci.com) - The Cubonacci platform manages deployment, versioning, infrastructure, monitoring and lineage for you, eliminating risk and minimizing time-to-market.